 Canine separation anxiety is now widely recognised.
 If you’ve had an anxious dog or know someone who has, you’ll understand how emotionally draining it is for both dog and human.
 Seeing any animal in distress is heart breaking and, for the human, life seems to shrink as going out feels impossible.
 I’m sharing my experience – to show that it can happen to anyone and more importantly to give hope that a solid training plan, working with a supportive Trainer, as well as lots of patience … and sausages! … can help your dog become happy home alone.

 Our dog came from a shelter.
 He didn’t have a name – he was just ‘pup’.
 No-one knew his date of birth but we reckoned he was somewhere between 3 & 6 months old.
 Gerry was anxious of lots of things: men, children, noises, movement, being touched particularly near his head, and of course being left alone.
 For the purpose of this article though let’s focus on how we tackled the Separation Anxiety.

 - The ‘Find It’ game.
 This simple, fun game gave Gerry confidence, got him using his nose and his brain which helped to calm him down (and tire him out!)
-While he enjoyed sniffing out ‘treasure’, it gave me a way to gradually practise leaving the room … and eventually the house.
+While he enjoyed sniffing out ‘treasure’, it gave me a way to gradually practise leaving the room or garden to practise a mini-abesence.
 Here’s a video of the game

 - Desensitization to triggers.
 I wrote a list of all activities which seemed to make Gerry fret that I was leaving the house: keys jangling, putting on certain shoes, getting a jacket, picking up my handbag, locking the doors/windows etc. I focussed on one at a time so for example I went through a phase of randomly picking up my keys, jangling them, putting them down and going back to my computer or reading.
 I wanted to break the association in Gerry’s mind that keys = mum is leaving me.
 I found Patricia McConnell’s little book “I’ll Be Home Soon” very useful.